John-Abbott-College/SN1-Notes/Notes/35_reading_files.md

 Learn how to open and read a simple `csv` file and parse the data using either lists or dictionaries.

-## Context

-In science, much of the data that you will receive will be stored in a _comma separated value_ (CSV) file.
-These files can be easily generated from Excel, GoogleSheets or any other similar tools.

-> **IMPORTANT**: Parsing and reviewing a CSV file _requires_ that the programmer knows how the data is organized in the file.
-For example, which column contains which data.

-### CSV File Format

-There are many variations on the rules, but the most standard is:

-- Data is separated by rows,
-- Each row contains information about one thing, with the specific bits of information separated by a comma.

 #### Example Input

 Each row contains information about a student, the course that they are taking, and grade that they achieved in that course.
+Often, the first line of the file holds strings which are the names of the "columns".
+If your file starts with the column names then you'll want to skip that row by reading it before you start reading and storing the data rows.

 ```text
 First Name,Last Name,Program,Grade